Ircam-WAM/improtech-website/pages/home.md

 Authors: Gerard Assayag
 Summary: Improtech Paris - Athina 2019 gathers scholars, technologists, musicians, makers, around the idea of musical improvisation with digital intelligence

-#### Workshop - Festival, September 26th - 29th, 2019 at the Onassis STEGI Cultural Center, and the University of Athens
+#### Workshop - Festival, September 26th - 29th, 2019 at the  cultural center Onassis STEGI, and the University of Athens
 <br>
 <br>